multitudes/42-minishell/README.md

 ```
 Here's how it works:
 - command is the command that will receive the text block as input.
-- `<<` DELIMITER starts the heredoc.
+- `<<` DELIMITER starts the DLESS.
 DELIMITER can be any string.
 It marks the beginning and the end of the text block.
 - text block is the input that will be passed to the command.
 It can be multiple lines.
-- DELIMITER on a line by itself ends the heredoc.
+- DELIMITER on a line by itself ends the DLESS.

 Here's an example:
 ```